 7. Performance requirements for instrumentation

-The instrumentation used for RDE tests shall comply with the requirements found in Annex 5.
+The instrumentation used for RDE tests shall comply with the requirements as defined in Annex 5.
+If requested by the authorities, the tester shall provide proof that the instrumentation used complies with the requirements in Annex 5.

 8. Test conditions

 Only an RDE test fulfilling the requirements of this Section shall be accepted as valid.
-Tests performed outside the test conditions specified in this Section shall be considered as invalid.
+Tests performed outside the test conditions specified in this Section shall be considered as invalid, unless specified otherwise.

 8.1.
 Ambient conditions

 The test shall be conducted under the ambient conditions laid down in this section.
 The ambient conditions become ‘extended’ when at least one of the temperature or altitude conditions is extended.
-The extended factor for extended conditions as defined in paragraph 10.5. shall only be applied once even if both conditions are extended in the same time period.
-Notwithstanding the opening paragraph of this section, if a part of the test or the entire test is performed outside of extended conditions, the test shall be invalid only when final emissions as calculated in Annex 11, are above the applicable emission limits.
+The factor for extended conditions as defined in paragraph 10.5. shall only be applied once even if both conditions are extended in the same time period.
+Notwithstanding the opening paragraph of this section, if a part of the test or the entire test is performed outside of extended conditions, the test shall be invalid only when final emissions as calculated in Annex 11, are greater than the applicable emission limits.
 The conditions are as follows: